Please read the Set up GPU Rendering page prior to the FAQ.

 Why isn't my GPU device(s) listed?

 Check the list of devices in the GPU Devices menu in the Export tab of the V-Ray Renderer node.
 If you don't see your device on the list there (the list is empty), try to uncheck the In process checkbox.
 This will make V-Ray run as a separate process, working around the limitation.
-If this does not help as well and you have already updated to the latest drivers, please contact Chaos Group Support.

 - If you have multiple GPUs, you can speed up screen refresh time by removing the GPU used for monitor/viewport redraw from the devices that GPU uses for rendering.

 - If you have only one GPU on your system, you could try reducing the value for Rays per pixel and/or Ray bundle size in V-Ray Renderer node > Renderer > IPR > Performance.
 This will break up the data passed to the GPU into smaller chunks so that user interface requests can be processed faster.
 However, this might reduce rendering speed.
-Enable Show statistics to check the difference in render speed (GPU utilization) and to help find the optimal settings for your system.
+Enable Show statistics to check the difference in render speed (GPU utilization) as well as to help find the optimal settings for your system.

 - The Low thread priority parameter was designed to help with this issue.
 Turn it on from V-Ray Renderer > Renderer > Options > Rendering.